 Claire has an interest in mental health due to personal circumstances and enjoys the challenges of being a Trustee and helping the local community.

 Jane moved to Poole in 2003 after living in London where she worked for many years in the charity sector.
+She has a varied background in both the charity and business sector with extensive knowledge of the health and wellbeing industry.

 Dr Andrew Mayers FRSA